Maxim-Filimonov/hashie-forbidden_attributes/RELEASING.md

-Releasing Hashie_Rails
+Releasing HashieForbiddenAttributes
 ======================

-There're no particular rules about when to release hashie_rails.
+There're no particular rules about when to release hashie-forbidden_attributes.
 Release bug fixes frequenty, features not so frequently and breaking API changes rarely.

 ### Release